Benny Burn Time: Are Benny Rolling Papers Slow-Burn?

 Pulp is a fibrous material prepared from wood and rags from various plants and makes the most common rolling papers.
 Most of the rolling papers made from traditional pulp are bleached to be white and loaded with chemical additives to regulate the color of the ash and the burning rate.
 However, the chemical additives can affect the taste, burn your lips while smoking, and can be potentially dangerous for your health.
 Fortunately, there are natural, unbleached, or unrefined pulp papers made from the same pulp as the traditional papers but with no additives.

 However, their thinness is also disadvantageous as it makes the papers hard to grip, thus quite difficult to roll.
-Rice rolling papers are also vulnerable to damp air or rain; therefore, tough to burn in these conditions and have to be relit when smoking.
+Rice rolling papers are also vulnerable to damp air or rain; therefore, they are tough to burn in these conditions and have to be relit when smoking.

 The legalization of cannabis has seen the rapid growth of rolling papers made from hemp since the majority of cannabis consumers have a preference as it makes the whole joint a cannabis-derived product.
 They are easy to roll due to their porosity and grip-able texture.
 They're light brown in color, thicker, and rougher than rice ones.
 Hemp papers have a moderate burn rate and don't go out as often as rice papers.
 Moreover, these papers are environmentally-friendly since hemp is a sustainable crop.

 Clear or cellophane papers were popular in the 1960s during the introduction of Polypropylene when they were used primarily as a packaging film.
-They are obviously not papers but made from wood pulp processed with cotton to create a thin, transparent wrap for your smoke.
+They are not papers but made from wood pulp processed with cotton to create a thin, transparent wrap for your smoke.

 The Gum Used on The Rolling Paper